Military-to-Contractor Resumes with Just the Right Amount of “Demilitarization”

 CareerProPlus.com has been successfully developing military transition resumes for more than two decades.
 Should you write your resume entirely in “military speak?”
 Should you “demilitarize” your resume so Human Resources (HR) can better understand the experience you bring?
 Do you struggle with crafting a targeted military resume?
 We can help you with all that and more.

-Our Master Military Resume Writers know exactly how to develop a targeted military to contractor resume, drilling down hundreds of pages of military performance evaluations and writing the perfect balance of content that will catch the contractor’s eye.
+Our Master Military Resume Writers know exactly how to develop a targeted military contracting resume, drilling down hundreds of pages of military performance evaluations and writing the perfect balance of content that will catch the contractor’s eye.

 Online and Job Board-Friendly Military Contractor Resumes